ben-manes/gradle-versions-plugin/README.md

 ```

 So a coordinate's group and name can appear on two entries, and in two sections
-of one report.
-The projects behind each entry are what separate them.
+of one report; the projects printed on each are what distinguish them.

-The plain text and HTML reports name the first five projects and count the rest
+The plain text and HTML reports print the first five projects and a count of the
-(`declared in :app, :lib, ... and 60 others`).
-The JSON and XML reports always
+rest (`declared in :app, :lib, ... and 60 others`).
+The JSON and XML reports
-carry the complete list, so use one of them when a tool needs every project.
+always include the complete list, so use one of them when a tool needs every
+project.

-A project is named by the path it holds in the build tree, so a project of an
+A project is printed as its path in the build tree, so a project of an included
-included build reads as `:child:app` and that build's root as `:child`.
-Every
+build reads as `:child:app` and that build's root as `:child`.
+In each build the
-build names its own root `:`, which would otherwise report the projects of two
+root project's own path is `:`, which would otherwise put the projects of two
 builds under one name.

 With the settings plugin applied (see [Applying the
-plugin](#applying-the-plugin)), the root project receives the
+plugin](#applying-the-plugin)), the `dependencyUpdates` task is registered in
-`dependencyUpdates` task and every other project contributes to it.
-No project
+the root project and every other project contributes to it.
+No project applies
-applies a plugin itself, and a root build script is not required—add one only if
+a plugin itself, and a root build script is not required—add one only if you
-you want to configure the task.
+want to configure the task.
 The report also covers the plugins the settings
-script declares, which no project's buildscript carries; a version pinned in
+script declares, which appear in no project's buildscript; a version pinned in
 `pluginManagement` for a plugin the build never applies is not reported.

 The settings plugin registers the root project's `dependencyUpdates` task